sixP-NaraKa/pyvod-chat/docs/pyvod_documentation.md

 - an optional `.env` file containing your own Twitch.tv Client-ID insde the root directory of your project (or if used via the CLI inside the `pyvod-chat` directory).

-    Add the env-variable inside the .env file ike so: `twitch-client-id="CLIENT_ID"`
+    Add the env-variable inside the .env file like so: `twitch-client-id="CLIENT_ID"`

-A 'Client-ID' (public) is NOT the same as a 'Client-Secret', the latter which is not used here.
+A 'Client-ID' (public) is NOT the same as a 'Client-Secret', the latter is not used here.

 ***Note***: if you don't specify a Client-ID, a **default Client-ID will be used**.